IsaiasDimitri/sale-control-gui/README.md

 ## Simple GUI to manage sales.
 > Currently in development.

-I'm using MongoDB from docker, but in the future I'll extend to other relacional database.
+I'm using MongoDB from docker, but in the future I'll extend to other  databases.
+This steps cover app installation in Ubuntu 20.04, but the app should running in Windows too if you install all correctly.

 ###  #Requeriments
 Docker